CryptonFi/core-dapp/README.md

-# crypton
+# Crypton platform

-Decentralized, permissionless protocol where users can create any token exchange orders.
+Decentralized, permissionless platform where users can create any token exchange orders.
+Supports arbitrary orders between Jettons and TON, i.e. swap Jettons of one type to other Jettons or TON.
+Created orders can be executed partially or completely.

 ## Project structure